Maintaining law and order is a shared responsibility - Police

 Deputy Superintendent of Police (DSP), Mr Eric Van-Kofi, the Regional Police Operational Commander noted that the three departments including; the SWAT, CTU and RDF were trained and had the responsibility to detonate improvised explosives, perform presidential and diplomatic escorts and anti-armed robbery highway operations among others.

-He said the Unit had contributed significantly to reducing crime rate in region especially on the Naaga-Sherigu road, Bolgatanga-Navrongo road and the Tilli Forest, which were noted for armed activities in the region.
+He said the Unit had contributed significantly to reducing the crime rate in region, especially on the Naaga-Sherigu road, Bolgatanga-Navrongo road and the Tilli Forest, which were noted for armed activities in the region.

 “On the recent upsurge of robbery in the Bolgatanga Municipality, the gallant men of the Unit responded by gunning down two notorious armed robbers and the arrest of others who were facing the law,” he added.